ahhnchangjun/ahhnchangjun/README.md

 **Who Am I**
 - 👋 Hi, I’m @ahhnchangjun.
 - 👀 I'm interested in dealing with pytorch and Tensowflow.
-- 🏠 My hometown is Kyungkido, Anyang but Now, I'm live in Daejeon.
+- 🏠 My hometown is Anyang, Gyeonggi but Now, I'm live in Daejeon.

 **💻 I’m learning now :**